aghosh92/causal-modeling-phys/README.md

 *Install the required dependencies from requirements.txt*: pip install -r requirements.txt

 *Running the Main Script*:
-One can execute the main script build_models.py to perform causal modeling, refutability tests and interventions To run the script, use the following command:
+One can execute the main script build_models.py
+to perform causal modeling,
+refutability tests and interventions
+To run the scripts, use the following command:

 python scripts/build_models.py; python perform_interv.py